 - What was your best memory from school?

 - Let out all your thoughts surrounding school during childhood.
-Do you think your teachers, peers, or the school system had a negative impact on you?
+Do you think your teachers, peers, or the school system harmed you?

-- Did your childhood have mixed periods of time where things were sometimes good and sometimes bad?
+- Did your childhood have mixed periods where things were sometimes good and sometimes bad?

 - What was your relationship with your parents like as a child?
 As a teenager?
 Now?